CeliaMuriel/VCE-Cross-Site-Restores/README.md

 # VCE-Cross-Site-Restores

+Infographic explaining the Cross-Site Restores feature in VantageCloud Enterprise.
+This feature allows you to quickly create a Disaster Recovery site or launch a test environment based on an existing one.

-From Zero to Hero in Cross-Site Restores - Disaster Recovery solution for VantageCloud Enterprise
+From Zero to Hero in Cross-Site Restores in VantageCloud Enterprise --> https://celiamuriel.com/from-zero-to-hero-in-cross-site-restores/